starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## How to use

+1. Make sure you've enabled remote play from your PS4's settings menu
+2. Download and run the setup from the download link above
-Just download and run it.
-It will automatically do all the configuration stuff for you (if you get into trouble and need help, join the discord server I linked above).
+3. That's it.
+It will automatically do all the configuration stuff for you (if you get into trouble and need help, ask for help in the discord server I linked above).

+Do NOT plug your DS4 controller into your PC.
+If it is plugged already, unplug it because it interferes with the device emulator.

 ## To-do list for the next release
 - Make mouse settings configurable